kasoft/yii2-fileupload/README.md

 Install via Composer:

 ```
-composer require kasoft/yii2-fileupload "~1.0"
+composer require kasoft/yii2-fileupload "~1.1"
 ```

 Basics
 ------
 This extension provides two parts:
 - A Widget to render one or multiple FilePond upload inputs in your views.
-- A handler class to process file uploads in your controller or model-bound workflow.
+- A handler class to process file uploads in your controller workflow.

 Usage: View (render one FilePond input)
 ---------------------------------------